On Spatial Conditioning of the Spectrum of Discrete Random Schr\"odinger Operators: Proof Outline

 In this section, we present a sketch of the proof of our main theorem in two simple special cases.
 We take this opportunity to explain how our technical assumptions arise in our computations.
 For simplicity of exposition, we assume in this outline that $\ms G$ is the integer lattice $\mbb Z^d$ (i.e., $(u,v)\in\ms E$ if and only if $\|u-v\|_\infty=1$, where $\|\cdot\|_\infty$ denotes the usual $\ell^\infty$ norm), $X$ is the simple symmetric random walk on $\mbb Z^d$, and $\xi$ is a centered stationary Gaussian process with covariance function

-As alluded to in the introduction (and proved in Section \ref{Section: Rigidity}), to prove that $H$'s eigenvalue point process is number rigid, it suffices to show that $\mr{Tr}[\mr e^{-t H}]$'s variance vanishes as $t\to0$.
+As alluded to in the introduction (and proved in Section \ref{Section: Rigidity}), to prove that the eigenvalue point process of $H$ is number rigid, it suffices to show that $\mr{Tr}[\mr e^{-t H}]$'s variance vanishes as $t\to0$.
 According to the Feynman-Kac formula, we have that

 where $\mbf E_X$ means that we are only averaging with respect to the randomness in the path of $X$, and we assume that $X$ is independent of the noise $\xi$.
 In order to ensure that $\mr e^{-t H}$ is trace class (or even bounded) in the general case, we assume that $\ms G$ has uniformly bounded degrees; see Section \ref{Section: Boundedness} for more details.